 Sentry is designed so each user has a singular account that can be reused across multiple organizations (even those using SSO).
 Admins and owners can revoke access by project, team, or org and change user role.
 Additionally, the admin can request login and password history and revoke passwords and active sessions for any user via request to Sentry Support.

 Sentry’s Single Tenant instances hosts a unique instance scaled to the needs of enterprise customers who require data isolation or data residency.
 On Sentry Single Tenant, Sentry will still maintain and automatically apply updates to keep your instance up to date and functioning, while your data at rest remains even more secure.
-Available on Google Cloud and soon on AWS and Microsoft Azure, in any available region.

 User administration is central to security and management.
 Auditing user logs is often the first step in both an emergency response plan and policy compliance requirements.
 All Sentry customers get admin controls governing identity, access, and usage to keep your data safe, secure, and centrally managed.